DhayaaAnbajagane/Aarambam/README.md

 ## Example

 We provide examples of how to use this code in [this notebook](examples/BasisDecomposition.ipynb) and [this python script](examples/MakeICs.py).
 I copy a snippet of the script below (you will need to fill in other pieces.
 Look at the scripts for details).
+For initial conditions with oscillations in the power spectra, see [this python script](examples/MakeICsRes.py), which largerly follows the structure of the code block below, with some minor differences.

 ```python
 import Aarambam as Am